Laxa I Adaldal – Trout Fishing

 Full service lodging

 These beats are serviced from two lodges, Hof and Raudholar, both of which are simple and comfortable.
-Hof has 16 rooms and although fairly basic is right in the midst of the beats at Myvatnssveit providing easy access.
-Raudholar is a modern Scandinavian style lodge looking out over the broad river of Myvatnssveit.
-The lodge has ten rooms and provides full board and lodging for those fishing the lower beats.
+Hof has 16 rooms and although fairly basic is right in the midst of the beats at Myvatnssveit thus providing easy access.
+Raudholar is a modern Scandinavian style lodge over looking the broad Myvatnssveit River.
+The lodge comprises ten rooms and provides full board and lodging for those fishing the lower beats.

 discover over 20 miles of fishing

-Above the famous salmon beats of the Laxá I Adaldal on the North coast of Iceland.
-The lodge is situated one hour’s drive east of Akureyri and 30 minutes’ drive south of Húsavík.
+Above the famous salmon beats of the Laxá I Adaldal on the north coast of Iceland.
+The lodge is situated an hour east of Akureyri and 30 minutes’ drive south of Húsavík.

 Day trips are possible to the whale watching town of Húsavík, Lake Myvatn and Godafoss waterfalls.